AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/functional-testing.md

 The Manual testing quality gate is a placeholder for customers who do manual testing.
 AEM cloud pipelines do not support manual testing and therefore this needs to happen as part of your own local testing strategy.

-For manual testing it can be useful to integrate with an additional AEM Cloud Service development environment.
+For manual testing, it can be useful to integrate with an additional AEM Cloud Service development environment.